Willow Cortex

 motion_rhythm_and_tempo_analysis: Uses Fast Fourier Transform (FFT) on motion data to analyze the dominant tempo and rhythmic consistency of a movement. (from DaVinci engine)

-motion_compactness_analysis: Calculates the 3D convex hull volume of the entire motion to quantify its spatial efficiency and compactness. (from DaVinci engine)
+motion_compactness_analysis: Calculates the 3D convex hull volume of the entire motion path to quantify its spatial efficiency and compactness. (from DaVinci engine)

-inter_rep_stability_analysis: Compares the motion paths of multiple repetitions to generate a "repeatability score," quantifying the athlete's consistency. (from DaVinci engine)
+inter_rep_stability_analysis: Compares the motion paths of multiple repetitions to generate a "repeatability score," quantifying the athlete's mechanical consistency. (from DaVinci engine)

 E. Corrective Analysis